 maintain an even temperature for germinating seeds.

-best position for your seeds to germinate indoors.
+the best position for your seeds to germinate indoors.

-don’t start germinating seeds too early.
+hold off germinating seeds too early.

 keep your home warm.

-you’re not a greenhouse.
+you are not a greenhouse.